 Article 9, of the Uniform Commercial Code (UCC), offers relief to US businesses – to eliminate unsupportable debt, to preserve operations and jobs, and to avoid bankruptcy when it is unlikely to save the business.

 Traditionally, distressed businesses have turned to the bankruptcy system when unable to meet creditor obligations.
 If the goal is to give a business a second chance to emerge and continue, this typically takes the form of a Chapter 11 reorganization.
 Under Chapter 11, a business submits a plan which must demonstrate its ability to repay debts in full, over a 5 year period.
-The widely understood problem, is that bankruptcy is better suited to large enterprises with the financial ability to withstand the considerable expenses and time involved.
-For small and medium size businesses, the prospects are daunting, demonstrated by the failure of almost 90% of those businesses to complete a successful plan.
+The widely understood problem is that bankruptcy is better suited to large enterprises with the financial ability to withstand the considerable expenses and time involved.
+For small and medium-sized businesses, the prospects are daunting, demonstrated by the failure of almost 90% of those businesses to complete a successful plan.

 While large companies, such as major airlines or retailers often succeed through Chapter 11 plans, the vast majority of smaller companies end up converted to Chapter 7 liquidations; ending the business and leaving owners with more financial burden than they began with.
-This is because smaller businesses are not well positioned to operate in financial distress over a lengthy period of time, or to absorb the significant costs and associated legal challenges that inevitably arise amongst the parties.
+This is because smaller businesses are not well positioned to operate in financial distress over a lengthy period of time or to absorb the significant costs and associated legal challenges that inevitably arise amongst the parties.

 The Uniform Commercial Code (UCC) consists of a standardized set of business laws that regulate commercial business transactions and financial contracts, adopted by all 50 states.
-Article 9 of the UCC offers a streamlined, out of court option for a business in distress – to fully resolve all liabilities, to preserve the business, and to completely avoid the courtroom and legal entanglements.
+Article 9 of the UCC offers a streamlined, out-of-court option for a business in distress – to fully resolve all liabilities, to preserve the business, and to completely avoid the courtroom and legal entanglements.

-Under Article 9, an insolvent business, along with its senior lender (bank) can cooperate in a strategic reorganization of the business.
+Under Article 9, an insolvent business, along with its senior lender (bank), can cooperate in a strategic reorganization of the business.
 What does that mean?
-It means that together, the business owner and the bank can cooperate in the transfer of the assets and business operation into a new legal business entity with a clean balance sheet, while leaving all debt behind in the original, insolvent entity.
+It means that together, the business owner and the bank can cooperate in the transfer of the assets and business operation into a new legal business entity with a clean balance sheet while leaving all debt behind in the original, insolvent entity.

 The reason this makes sense for the bank and all secured creditors must be understood in light of the alternatives.

 If a business fails under the weight of unsupportable debt, liquidation is generally what follows.
 When a bank liquidates a business, it recovers pennies on the dollar for used business equipment at auction.
 Beyond that, it needs to incur legal fees and auctioneering expenses to do so.
-And, with very few exceptions, there is nothing left over for junior creditors who are left with personal guaranties which have very little value if their guarantor is insolvent personally.
+And, with very few exceptions, there is nothing left over for junior creditors who are left with personal guaranties, which have very little value if their guarantor is insolvent personally.